My Approach to Helping

 There are so many ways we adapt to our circumstances, family, society or culture.
 To fit in, you may feel like you've lost part of yourself.
 You may feel isolated, like no one can possibly understand or even accept you.
 You're just surviving to get through the day.
 If you have not felt valued, certain thoughts and behaviors naturally develop.
 A few of these qualities include: being judgmental or critical of yourself and others, all or nothing thinking, depression, anxiety, sleep disturbance, isolation and loneliness, perfectionism, feeling responsible for everything, and feeling unloveable.

 Wherever you are right now is a perfect place to begin!
 I don't believe there's anything "wrong" with you.
 You have adapted to your circumstances and created ways of coping which are now preventing you from living your life the way you would like.
 By exploring the past and becoming aware of the present, you can practice new ways of relating to yourself, to others, and to the world.

 I bring my full self to create a welcoming sanctuary.
 A safe space for you to open and flourish, to heal and transform.
 Together, you will move from surviving to thriving.

-I am a Nationally Certified Counselor, Certified Alcohol & Drug Counselor, and certified in Trauma Informed Services.
+I am a Licensed Professional Counselor, a Nationally Certified Counselor, a Certified Alcohol & Drug Counselor, and certified in Trauma Informed Services.